 We didn’t plan on getting another dog and certainly not a puppy.
 But sometimes fate steps in the way and you’ve got no choice but to follow.

-It started with a chance encounter of my husband and a neighborhood friend… who happened to have a litter of puppies in need of homes… which happened to be the same mixed breed as our current dog: a Border Collie-Australian Shepherd.
+It started with a chance encounter of a neighborhood friend… who happened to have a litter of puppies in need of homes… which happened to be the same mixed breed as our current dog: a Border Collie-Australian Shepherd.
 And then we saw the pictures.
 Like I said before: there was just no saying no.

 We chose the last little girl of the litter, the six-toed sweetie with the black head and white nose.
 We call this little ball of kinetic energy Piper.
 She loves shoes, the stinkier the better, and likes to carry them under the deck.
 She’s crazy for watermelon.
 She likes to splash in water from the hose and chases lightening bugs.
 She snatches bones from her big brother Dasher even when she has one right in front of her.
 When she plays with her toys, she likes to roll around in your lap.